fchampreux/KeyMan/README.md

  * Run rake db:init
  * Run rake db:migrate
  * Run rake db:seed
- *  Open administrator email and confirm the registration
+ * Open administrator's email and confirm the registration
  * Start using the application

  **Better ideas or willing to contribute?**